urjc-docencia-robotica-movil/blog-robotica-movil-24-25-marcosuse/README.md

 Another issue I encountered, which seems to be exclusive to me (as my classmates did not experience it), is that the laser sensor appears to collapse when the robot is too close to an object, returning incorrect values.
 I am unsure how this will behave on other computers.

-Finally, a problem related to the program itself is that when the robot enters a room, it sometimes gets stuck.
+One problem related to the program itself is that when the robot enters a room, it sometimes gets stuck.
 To address this, I implemented the `Disturn` state, which makes the robot turn towards a direction with enough space to move forward.

+Finally the last problem i saw and i completely dislike is that the chairs in the corner can be passed from below so the map is wrong and scaping from there is so difficult.

 ### Tests